 Figure 16.
-An example of ln(Noise Occupancy) as a function of threshold squared (fC^2) measured in a multi-module run noise performance.
-There were no peaks detected in the noise occupancy versus time plots.
-Had peaks been present this would be indicative of inadequate shielding.
+An example of ln(Noise Occupancy) as a function of threshold squared (fC^2) measured in a multi-module run

 Figure 17.
 Comparison of the noise occupancy per chip measured with all 4 outer modules operated together on the sector, individually on the sector on in a test box.
 The red line indicates the limit imposed by the specifications.